Overthrow of the Qarmatians: Revolts of āl-Ayash Dynasty

-The situation wasn't stable afterwards due to internal conflicts between the āl-Ayash family.
+The situation wasn't stable afterwards due to internal conflicts within the āl-Ayash family.
 There was enmity between the ruler of Awal, Hassan bin Yahya and his brother Zakariya bin Yahya.
 Zakariya wished to annex Awal and go to war with the Uyunid Emirate while his brother Hassan wished to strengthen the relations between the families and was a vassal of Al Uyuni.
-Zakariya killed his brother due to influences from his minister.
+Zakariya killed his brother due to his minister's influence.
 He began to march to Al-Ahsa and raided villages on his way.

-Al Uyuni received the news of Zakariyas army and raised a large army to confront Zakariya in the village of Nadhirah.
-Where Zakariyah lost a large portion of his army and was forced to retreat to Qatif, where he was kicked out to Awal.
-Al Uyuni's son Al-Fadl prepared a large fleet to destroy the remnants of Zakariyah's army.
-When Zakariyah heard of this he fled to Uqair, where he was met with combat by Al-Uyuni's army where he was killed and his army surrendered.
+Al Uyuni received the news of Zakariya's army and raised a large army to confront him in the village of Nadhirah, where Zakariya lost a large part of his army and was forced to retreat to Qatif, from where he was kicked out to Awal.
+Al Uyuni's son Al-Fadl prepared a large fleet to destroy the remnants of Zakariya's army.
+When Zakariya heard of this he fled to Uqair, where he was met in combat by Al-Uyuni's army and was killed and his army surrendered.

-in 460 AH / 1078 CE, Yaḥyā ibn ʿAyyāsh, chief of Banū Muḥārib of Abd al-Qays, rose up against the Qarmatians, expelled their officials from Qatif, and extended his influence to the island of Awal.
+In 460 AH / 1078 CE, Yaḥyā ibn ʿAyyāsh, chief of Banū Muḥārib of Abd al-Qays, rose up against the Qarmatians, expelled their officials from Qatif, and extended his influence to the island of Awal.